 So back to the recipe, this is a simple spring summer soup made from asparagus (of course) and some spinach as well.
 I really like the bright green color spinach brings into this soup and a good flavor too.
 If you do not have/ like spinach, simply eliminate it and prepare the soup in the same way.
 I really love the tender asparagus tips sauteed in olive oil.
 I have added that along with some burnt garlic on top of the soup.
 You can do that, or just add some asparagus tips.
 Also, to keep it light, I have not added any cream.
 If you like it, add some cream to the soup and enjoy!!

 Asparagus 2 cups

 Spinach 1 cup packed

 Onion ½ cup, diced

 Wash the asparagus and remove the hard ends.
 Chop the asparagus into one inch pieces and set aside.
 Wash the spinach and roughly chop it.
 Reserve for later use.

-In a heavy bottom saucepan sauté garlic and ginger in 1/2 tsp butter or Olive oil.
+In a heavy bottom saucepan sauté garlic and ginger in ½ teaspoon butter or Olive oil.
 Add diced onion and sauté.
 Season with salt and black pepper.
 Cover and cook for 3-4 minutes.
 Once the onion is soft, add the asparagus.
 Reserve some tips for the garnish.
-Add 2 cups water or vegetable stock, 1 tsp salt, mix well and cook till the asparagus is tender.
+Add 2 cups water or vegetable stock, 1 teaspoon salt, mix well and cook till the asparagus is tender.
 Once the tips soften, add the spinach and boil on high for 1-2 minutes.
 Turn down the flame.
 Adding spinach at this stage helps to preserve the bright green color.

 Try other soups too!!